dmorse/pscfpp/README.md

-   - To compile and install only the CPU-based programs on a computer that does not have an appropriate NVIDA GPU, simply enter "make" from the pscfpp/ root directory immediately after running the configure script.
+   - To compile and install only the CPU-based programs on a computer that does not have an appropriate NVIDA GPU, simply enter "make" from the pscfpp root directory immediately after running the configure script.

    - Some further configuration is required to compile the GPU-enabled pscf_pg program.
 Compilation of pscf_pg is only possible on a machine that has an appropriate NVIDA GPU and a CUDA development kit.
-     To enable compilation of CUDA code, first enter "./setopts -c1" from the pscfpp/ directory.
+     To enable compilation of CUDA code, first enter "./setopts -c1" from the pscfpp directory.
 Then use the -a option of the same setopts script to set the correct GPU architecture for your system.
 For example, to compile for a V100 GPU with CUDA compute capability 7.0, one would enter "./setopts -a sm_70".
 Instructions for choosing the